madhava20217/Malaria-Detection-from-Cells/README.md

   - The output should create a Data directory containing the original cell images, and a Resized_data_<width><height> directory, containing the resized images.
 - Label the data using the labelling.ipynb notebook found in the 'Data Labelling' directory.
   - It will save a CSV of relative filenames and labels in the specified directory.
+- Create train and test splits using train_test_split.ipynb
+- Modeling scripts are in the 'Modeling' directory.

 ## Contributors